 Of course this may all seem very daunting for someone who hasn't learned a lick of the language yet.
 However, if you were to focus on simply one word and repeat it incessantly until you get it absolutely picture perfect you'd be hard pressed to ever get it wrong again.
 If you truly want to master scratching your goal should NOT be to simply get by.
-It should be to express yourself in the most fluent way possible 100% of the time.
+It should be to consistently express yourself in the most fluent way possible.

 A Big Piece of the Puzzle

-This method of isolation that I alluded to in the previous example is a big part of what it will take for you to overcome your challenges in scratching and ultimately perfect your scratch technique.
+This method of isolation that I alluded to in the previous example is a big part of what it will take for you to overcome your challenges in scratching and ultimately master your scratch technique.
 I refer to this method as drilling and if it's not a part of your current practice routine it should be.
-If you are faced with a challenge in a specific technique, random freestyle scratching and occasionally throwing that technique into your soloing will likely make it take much longer if not impossible to ever get past the problems you're encountering.
-When you drill a specific technique in isolation you are effectively shutting out all distractions when scratching and allowing yourself the chance to really get to the bottom of what is holding you back from improving.
+If you’re challenged with a technique, random freestyle scratching and occasionally throwing that technique into your solos will make it take much longer, or even impossible to get past the problems you're encountering.
+When you drill a specific technique in isolation you’re effectively shutting out all distractions when scratching and allowing yourself the chance to really get to the bottom of what is holding you back from improving.